-EDU 576 ADVANCED INSTRUCTIONAL TECHNOLOGY.
+EDU 576 MULITMEDIA FOR EDUCATORS.
 (3).
-Students develop a constructivist lesson plan and produce a newsletter, website and poster and PowerPoint based on this plan.
-Prerequisites: EDU 575

-EDU 578 CHILD ADVOCACY II: PROFESSIONAL AND SYSTEM RESPONSES TO CHILD MALTREATMENT.
+This class will focus on creating two multimedia artifacts.
+Students will create a poster and movie using Photoshop Elements and CyberLink Power Director.
+The poster and movie will be created using original images.
+Students will also explore other software programs for producing posters and movies.

+- EDU 578 COLLEGE STUDENT MENTAL HEALTH.
 (3).
-This course is focused on the responses of professionals to allegations of child maltreatment.
-The purpose of this course is to expand the student's knowledge and skill in identifying, investigating and prosecuting child maltreatment.
-Students majoring in criminal justice, education, social work, sociology, psychology, nursing and other areas where knowledge of child maltreatment investigation and advocacy are necessary will receive competency based skills training such as an awareness of forensic interviewing, documentations, etc. Students taking this course for graduate credit will be expected to complete an additional assignment.

-EDU 579 DIGITAL IMAGING.
+Study of current theories of college student development and mental health needs of college and university students.
+Strategies for responding to college/university students with mental health challenges will be demonstrated and practiced. - EDU 579 DIGITAL IMAGING.
 (3).
 Course includes traditional forms of photography (including darkroom procedures) and digital imaging, scanning and importing images, and manipulating images in Adobe Photoshop.
-Students will produce a portfolio using both techniques.
+Students will produce a portfolio using both techniques. - EDU 580 MOBILE TECHNOLOGY IN THE CLASSROOM.

-EDU 580 PRACTICAL PUBLICATIONS.
 (3).
-This class will focus on two technology projects: 1) creating a poster for educational purposes; and 2) literacy and photography.

-EDU 581 EDUCATIONAL USES OF THE INTERNET.
+This course focuses on the integration of mobile technology into the classroom.
+In addition to covering the basic functionality of mobile devices, the course will also focus on the effective use of smart devices in keeping student engaged and on task. - EDU 581 EDUCATIONAL USES OF THE INTERNET.
 (3) Exploration of the ways the Internet can be utilized in classroom settings.
-Focus will be on ways the Internet can provide tools for communication, inquiry, and construction.
+Focus will be on ways the Internet can provide tools for communication, inquiry, and construction. - EDU 582 ONLINE RESOURCES FOR EDUCATORS.
+(3) This course focuses on the many online resources available to teachers and students.
+Students will discuss and analyze these resources and practice implementing these resources into their curriculums.
+In addition, students will create an online resource presence that includes relevant online resources that they can take back to their classroom. - EDU 586 DIAGNOSIS AND TREATMENT PLANNING FOR COUNSELORS.

-EDU 582 APPLICATIONS IN DISTANCE LEARNING.
-(3) This class will explore the many ways of creating and delivering courses at a distance.
-The class will focus on web based learning.

-EDU 586 DIAGNOSIS AND TREATMENT PLANNING FOR COUNSELORS.
 (3).
 Introduction to strategies for diagnosis and treatment of mental disorders using the DSM-IV-TR.
 Emphasis placed on counselor's role in diagnosing and planning counseling interventions.
-Prerequisites: EDU 504, EDU 515, EDU 523; concurrent enrollment with PSY 504.

-EDU 587 COMMUNITY/AGENCY COUNSELING INTERNSHIP.
+Prerequisites: EDU 504, EDU 515, EDU 523; concurrent enrollment with PSY 504. - EDU 586L DAGNOSIS & TREATMENT PLANNING LAB.
+(1).
+Application of principles learned in EDU 586, with a focus on writing comprehensive diagnostic reports and treatment plan. - EDU 587 COMMUNITY/AGENCY COUNSELING INTERNSHIP.
 (3) Supervised experience as a counselor in a community/agency setting.
 Emphasis placed on integration of knowledge, skills, and understanding of counseling process.
 Prepare comprehensive portfolio as partial fulfillment of requirements toward M.Ed.
-Prerequisites: EDU 526A; Instructor permission.

-EDU 588 GRANT WRITING TECHNIQUES.
-(3) The purpose of this hybrid course is to help students acquire essential skills on the background and skills in writing grant proposal for discretion/competitive competitions.

-EDU 589 INTERNSHIP IN K-12 ADMINISTRATION.
+Prerequisites: EDU 526A; Instructor permission. - EDU 588 GRANT WRITING TECHNIQUES.
+(3) The purpose of this hybrid course is to help students acquire essential skills on the background and skills in writing grant proposal for discretion/competitive competitions. - EDU 589 INTERNSHIP IN K-12 ADMINISTRATION.
 (4).
 The purpose of this course is to provide the student with valuable experience relative to the performance of K-12 administration and supervisory tasks.
 Prerequisites: Two years of verifiable teaching experience at either the elementary, secondary, or special education level.
 Note: Permission of the instructor is required.
 The student is to spend at least 50 hours per week for one semester working on-site.
 "On-site" is defined as a school building.
 Alternatives to building sites will not be approved.